tremby/discord-tagbot/README.md

 or there can be a separate chat channel for each.

 The bot is sophisticated enough to notice edits, deletions, and bulk-deletions in game channels.
-In each case, a recount is triggered.
+In each case, a recount is triggered if the edited or deleted message is within the timeframe of the current game.
 If any scores change, it is announced in the chat channel, if one is set.

 The bot is set up and controlled via slash-commands.
-The commands can be run from any channel.
+The commands must be run in the channel the game is to take place in.
-If you want the command to affect a game running in a different channel, you need to specify the game channel as an option to the command.
-You can leave this out if you intend the command to take action on the current channel (where you type your slash command).

 ### Registering a game

-A tag game can be registered when already in motion (as long as the players stuck to the conventions the bot expects) or in an empty channel.

 To register a game, use the `/tag-init` command in the channel which will host the game.
-This will do a few things:

-- Register that channel as one hosting a game
+This will register the channel as one hosting a game, set the game's status to "inactive", and start watching incoming messages.
-- Look through all messages so far posted, and determine the game state and current scores
-- Post and pin a status message to the game channel, which will remain updated

-From now on, messages being sent to this channel will be watched.

-You can undo this, and unregister a game by using `/tag-forget`.
+You can undo this, and unregister the channel by using `/tag-forget`.
 This will stop tracking the game.
-It won't do anything else -- for example, the tagged status message is not removed;
+It won't do anything else -- for example, any messages posted by the bot are not removed;
 this can be done manually.

 These commands can only be performed by server admins.